Joakimanochie/Univelcity_Capstone/README.md

 # Univelcity_Capstone
-This repo contains notebooks for my capstone project from Univelcity
+This repo contains notebooks for my capstone Data Science projects from Univelcity